Xuande Emperor Zhu Zhanji — An Intelligent Monarch and A Wonderful Artist

 Dragon Shaped Jade Belt Hook of the Ming Dynasty — Xi'an Museum (Photo by Dongmaiying)

-Xuande Emperor’s Love Story with Lady Sun
+The Love Story of Xuande Emperor and Lady Sun

 When Zhu Zhanji was little, he met a beautiful girl named Sun.